Alexander Russell Webb

-Mohammed Alexander Russell Webb (born Alexander Russell Webb; November 9, 1846 – October 1, 1916) was an American writer, publisher, and the United States Consul to the Philippines.
-He converted to Islam in 1889, and is considered by historians to be the earliest prominent Anglo-American Muslim convert.
+Mohammad Alexander Russell Webb (born Alexander Russell Webb; November 9, 1846 – October 1, 1916) was an American writer, publisher, and the United States Consul to the Philippines.
+He converted to Islam in 1889, and is considered by historians to be the earliest prominent Old Stock American Muslim convert.
 In 1893, he was the sole person representing Islam at the first Parliament of the World's Religions.

 Early life

-His father, Alexander Nelson Webb, was a leading journalist of his time and may have influenced his son’s later journalistic exploits.
+His father, Alexander Nelson Webb, was a leading journalist of his time and may have influenced his son's later journalistic exploits.

 Webb received his early education at the Home School in Glendale, Massachusetts and later attended Claverack College, an advanced high school near Hudson, New York.
 He became editor of the Unionville Republican, Unionville, Missouri.
 His prowess as a journalist was soon apparent, and he was offered the city editorship of the St. Joseph Gazette in St. Joseph, Missouri.
 Next he became associate editor of the Missouri Morning Journal.
 Later he became the Assistant City Editor of the Missouri Republican in St. Louis, Missouri.

 While working for the Missouri Republican, he was appointed (in September, 1887) by President Cleveland to be Consular Representative to the Philippines at the U.S. office at Manila.
 According to the editor of his book The Three Lectures, he had given up any concept of religion at least fifteen years before that point.